TheBicPen/osu-lazer-bot/README.md

 # osu-lazer-bot
 A collection of scripts designed to automate the process of checking Reddit for popular osu! plays, recording them, and uploading them to YouTube.

-## How to run this
-Figure it out.
-Search for references to 'creds/' in the code and fill in those files with the required info

 ### Project Status
 This project is no longer under active development.
 Videos created by this project while it was active can be seen [here](https://www.youtube.com/channel/UCWUoXuSht6uy-evWTxpKFcQ).
 If anyone wants to take over the project, please go ahead.